 Satisfying Crock Pot Chicken Noodle Soup Recipe

-Preparation Time: 5 minutes Cooking Time: 5 minutes
+Prep Time: 5 minutes Cook Time: 5 minutes

 - 2 organic, pasture raised chicken breasts

 - 2 Tbsp. coconut oil

 - 2 organic celery stalks, sliced